TaTooKa/microfate/pages/actions.rst

 Attack
 ~~~~~~

-*When your action’s outcome is to take out the opposition or place
+*When your desired action’s outcome is to take out the opposition or place
 Consequences on them…*

 If you **Fail**: You don’t place any Consequences or take out your